 Many workers in Illinois have been exposed to asbestos over the decades.
 If you or someone you love was exposed and has been diagnosed with mesothelioma, you can get legal help.
-We recommend that you schedule a free consultation with one of the mesothelioma attorneys in Illinois provided below.
+We recommend that you schedule a free consultation with one of the best mesothelioma attorneys in Illinois provided below.

 Cooney & Conway

 Cooney & Conway is a plaintiffs-only law firm that works out of Chicago.
 One of their major areas of expertise is asbestos-related litigation for military veterans in the state.
 If you or a loved one was exposed to asbestos in the military, you could be eligible for substantial compensation in a lawsuit or worker’s compensation asbestos claim.
 These attorneys also can help you to receive compensation from any asbestos trust fund that the employer has established.